 Pushing the phablet onto the 2016 Gear VR microUSB connector is a little scary, there is barely enough room for the body, which means you have to apply some pressure.
 The corners are a tight fit but as long as you gently push the Note 4 into place it works perfectly, just don’t force it.

-Once you manage to get the installed, you will notice that the volume and power buttons are almost pushed in and headphone jack is blocked, so unless you want to drill holes in the VR, you’re limited to using Bluetooth peripherals.
+Once you manage to get the installed, you will notice that the volume and power buttons are almost pushed in and headphone jack is blocked, so unless you want to drill holes in the VR, you’re limited to using bluetooth headphones.

 Problem #2: The FOV is Distorted

 The new Samsung Gear VR has an expanded field of view when compared to the previous generation, now offering an FOV of 101-degrees over 96-degrees.
 This means you should see more of the virtual world clearly than before, but that’s not the case when using the Note 4 with the new headset.

 Watching 360-degree videos had an overall pleasant experience but image warping was noticeable about 60% out from center, with the overall environment stretching out briefly with every movement of your head.
 Videos with limited field of view displayed even worse distortion around the edges.
 This problem is most likely attributed to the larger optics found on the updated headset.